 The CCGC is responsible for recommending potential new directors and assessing the performance and contribution of directors.
-Jean-René Halde, Louis P. Bernier, Gary M. Collins and Sylvain Lafrance, the four members of the CCGC, are all independent directors.
-Every director elected to the Board of Directors receives a written mandate, which he or she must accept.
+Louis P. Bernier, Brigitte Bourque and Denis Chamberland, the three members of the CCGC, are all independent directors within the meaning of National Instrument 52-110 Audit Committees.